 MT.
-PLEASANT ISD ADMINISTRATIVE REVIEW & APPROVAL OF PROCEDURES, HANDBOOKS AND MANUALS in accordance with Board Policy BP (Local), the Superintendent it and administrative stan shall be responsible for developing ng and enforcing procedures f for the operation of the District.
-These procedures shall constitute e the administrative regulation ns of the District.
-The Superintendent or designee shall ensure that administrativ ve regulations are kept up to date and are consistent with Board policy.
-The Superintender it or designe e shall resolve any discrepancies among conflicting administra ative regulations.
-In case of conflict between administrative regulations and policy, policy s hall prevail.
-Administrative regulations are su ıbject to Board review but sha all not be adopted by the Board.
-The Superintendent shall review and approve all proced dures, handbooks and manuals.
-Handbook/Manual School Year Revision Date State and Federal Grants Manual 2023-2024 June 2023 Approved by: 7-31-23
+PLEASANT ISD ADMINISTRATIVE REVIEW & APPROVAL OF PROCEDURES, HANDBOOKS AND MANUALS

+In accordance with Board Policy BP (Local), the Superintendent and administrative staff shall be responsible for developing and enforcing procedures for the operation of the District.
+These procedures shall constitute the administrative regulations of the District.

+The Superintendent or designee shall ensure that administrative regulations are kept up to date and are consistent with Board policy.
+The Superintendent or designe e shall resolve any discrepancies among conflicting administrative regulations.
+In case of conflict between administrative regulations and policy, policy shall prevail.

+Administrative regulations are subject to Board review but shall not be adopted by the Board.
+The Superintendent shall review and approve all procedures, handbooks and manuals.

+Handbook/ManualSchool YearRevision DateState and Federal Grants Manual 2024-2025July 2024

+Approved by: 7-30-24

+Judd Marshall, Superintendent